-- 3.1 The Strategic Leadership Team (SLT) will endeavour to support the provision and development of RSE in line with this policy by providing leadership and adequate resources. - 3.2 The designated RSE co-ordinator (Head of PDC) will maintain an overview of RSE provision and have overall responsibility for its development.
-This will include keeping up-to-date with developments and good practice, developing the provision to meet students' needs, providing support and resources for staff, arranging staff training, liaison with outside agencies and monitoring and evaluation.

-3.3 Teaching Staff are involved in the school's RSE provision.
+- 3.2 The designated RSE co-ordinators (Head of PDC) and Head of Year 13 will maintain an overview of RSE provision and have overall responsibility for its development.
+This will include keeping up to date with developments and good practice, developing the provision to meet students' needs, providing support and resources for staff, arranging staff training, liaison with outside agencies and monitoring and evaluation.
+They will also have an audit of where we are delivering RSE across the school. - 3.3 Teaching Staff are involved in the school's RSE provision.
 Form Tutors teach RSE through the Personal Development and Citizenship programme and some through science and other curriculum areas.
 All teachers play an important pastoral role by offering support to students.
 Any teacher may be approached by a student who experiences a difficulty regarding sex or relationship issues.